 It has been very challenging retiring at the beginning of a bear market.
 Our short term expenses (next 3-5 years) are invested in CDs, bonds and money markets.
 So we can wait for the stock market to resume an upward trend, hopefully in the next 1 to 2 years.
-At this point, I am very concerned about reducing our withdrawal rate, and am looking at possibilities of generating regular streams of income through part time employment, and if needed, full time employment.
+At this point, I continue to be concerned about reducing our withdrawal rate, and have taken on five seasonal part time jobs throughout the year to earn about 20-30% of our living expenses .

-Hopefully, this will be the rebound year, as I propose in my 2009 economic predictions, and allow our retirement investments to recover.
-Otherwise, it's back to work I go :-)
+I continue to have the same financial goals for 2010.
+Hopefully, the markets will rebound into 2011, and allow our retirement investments to further recover.
+Otherwise, it's back to permanent full time work I go :-)